Experience the magic of ORA before you arrive through our course and location videos, and find the perfect course for you.

 A distinction will be made regarding the types of research methods used in Psychology (quantitative and qualitative) and discussions will be had surrounding the appropriate use of each method.
 Students will use this knowledge to prepare both a written report and presentation which outline and evaluate a psychological investigation.

 A key aspect of Psychology is following ethical guidelines whilst conducting research, as most studies use human participants.
 The summer course is designed to highlight the importance of ethical procedures and what can happen if procedures are not followed accordingly.
 Students will be provided with examples of when ethical considerations need to be made, in both adult and developmental contexts.

 It is important too, to consider the historical and contemporary place Psychology holds as discipline.
-Class excursions to sites such as Bethlem and the Freud Museum in London will provide a critical socio-historical angle to the discipline, allowing students to explore the age-old debate: is Psychology an art or a science?
+Class field work will provide a critical socio-historical angle to the discipline, allowing students to explore the age-old debate: is Psychology an art or a science?
 Students will also engage with the practical side of the discipline via project-based empirical work.

 By the end of the course, students will have:

 Take this course if you are interested in what makes people who they are and would like to explore the subject in more depth.

 Oxford is a city like no other, combining startlingly beautiful architecture with a buzzing, modern city centre, with superb shopping, restaurants, cafés and more.
 With the colleges of Oxford University at its heart, some almost 800 years old, it is a city steeped in history and academia.